 Jackson’s African Safaris would like to introduce you to Fisherman’s Rest.
-The following will give you an insight to opportunities and vacations in Malawi available through Fishermans Rest.
-Fishermans’s Rest work closely with their community in building relationships and supporting projects with the goal of creating bridges that connect people with people.
+The following will give you an insight to opportunities and vacations in Malawi available through Fisherman’s Rest.
+Fisherman’s Rest work closely with their community in building relationships and supporting projects with the goal of creating bridges that connect people with people.
 Fisherman’s Rest encourage and facilitate as broad an understanding and experience as practicably possible.
 Malawi has much to offer, a friendly people, delightful countryside, stunning topography, unspoiled and diverse parks, the ‘Lake of Stars’ and much more.
-Here are a number of the projects Fisherman’s Rest are involved with, that any group visiting Malawi have the opportunity to become involved with, this could be for a day, or perhaps the start of a lifetime’s venture.
+Here are a few projects Fisherman’s Rest are involved with, that any group visiting Malawi can become involved with, this could be for a day, or perhaps the start of a lifetime’s venture.

-Fisherman’s Rest at it’s roots is a Christian organisation, and offers opportunities for people to get involved in Churches, Youth work, Children’s work and evangelism if this is what you desire.
-You could run programmes in prisons, churches, orphanages & community centres…..
+Fisherman’s Rest at its roots is a Christian organization and offers opportunities for people to get involved in Churches, Youth work, Children’s work and evangelism if this is what you desire.
+You could run programs in prisons, churches, orphanages & community centers.
 We at Jackson’s African Safaris want to stress that if you are not a member of a church or follow another faith, this door with Fishermans Rest is not closed to anyone.
 The experiences at Fishermans Rest are open to all.
 Talking with us will give you the assurance you need that the door is open to making this experience what you have always dreamed it to be.

 Forest regeneration is a twice annual project, catching the right time of year to re-plant seedlings and collect seeds.
 In Malawi this is August to collect seeds and Jan-Feb to collect seedlings.
 Schools in the area have a school day out doing each of the activities and taking part in classes with the Malawi Forestry department here at Fisherman’s Rest.
 We then deliver the trees and the Children with their teachers plant them into designated areas in the school and community.